• Home

 Where: The Pumpkin Patch, Watch House Farm, Wash Road, Basildon, SS15 4ER – and – The Pumpkin Patch, Green Lane, Aldham, Colchester, CO6 3PR

-When: Weekends from 30th September then 14th to 29th October 2023.
+When: Weekends from end of September then October half term.

 Tickets: £5 for a family ticket for 4 people.
 Must pre-book tickets.